adamthedash/aoc2025/README.md

 - `cat data/example.txt | timeout 60 cargo run --bin part2_ai` (example input shown above)
 - `cat data/input.txt | timeout 60 cargo run --bin part2_ai` (real input)
 ````

+# Some takeaways
+- When faced with an error/timeout, the AI often suggested a solution, but then implement something else entirely, often the "easy" path instead of trying to properly solve the problem.
+- The AI almost never looked at the input data, or added debug prints in order to get more information about why an attempt was not working.
+- Within one "thinking cycle" (between attempting to run the program), the AI often caught itself multiple times in short succession.
+"Wait, I see the issue now", "Actually, I can do XYZ", "Wait, let me reconsider", etc. I'm not sure if this is an artefact of the model I'm using, how context is fed to the model, or something else.
+When it went down a wrong path (like day 10), it seemed to get stuck in this cycle of second guessing itself, and settling on not changing a whole lot rather than try more different approaches which it identified earlier in the context.
+- Code generated was rarely ever commented.
+It tended to dump everything into one big function unless some recursion was needed.
+It didn't really use a whole lot of Rust's niceties, opting for an imperitive style for most things.